How to Use Time Machine on macOS Sequoia?

 3. Consider Multiple Backups

 For even greater security, consider keeping multiple Time Machine backups.
-You can rotate between two or more external drives or use a network-attached storage (NAS) device to store backups wirelessly.
+You can rotate between two or more external drives for backups.
+Also, you can use a network-attached storage (NAS) device to store backups wirelessly.

 Troubleshooting Common Time Machine Issues on macOS Sequoia